spectrocloud/librarium/packages/api/content/1-introduction.md

 # Scope

-Spectro Cloud applications operate in *tenant* and *project* scopes.
+Palette applications operate in *tenant* and *project* scopes.
 The resources can be logically grouped as projects and API requests within a project should carry the project uid in the context.
 The project scope  can be specified in the API request as a HTTP header with the key as `projectUid` and value as the &lt;project uid&gt;

 # Pagination